 In the Java performance world, the general rule is that you cannot improve application latency, throughput and footprint at the same time, without significant development work.
 This is what we call the “JVM short-blanket”.

 However, modern JVMs offer a goldmine of 700+ configuration options that software and performance engineers can tune to achieve optimal performance and efficiency.
-As we have seen, it is actually possible to improve on all the three key metrics at the same time.
+As we have seen, it is actually possible to improve on all three key metrics at the same time.

 Finding configurations that improve application throughput, latency and footprint at the same time requires the ability to intelligently explore the vast space of application configurations.
 This is only made possible by leveraging AI techniques, such as Akamas patented Reinforcement Learning, that have been specifically designed to solve optimization problems that are otherwise unmanageable by even the best human experts.